4470/python-beginners/source/getting_started.rst

 When pressing :kbd:`Enter` now, the file is executed and you see the output as before.
-But this time, after Python finished executing all commands from that file it exits back to the system command prompt, instead of going back to the interactive shell.
+But this time, after Python finished executing all commands from that file it exits back to the system command prompt, instead of going kbd back to the interactive shell.

 And now we are all set and can get started with turtle!